solariun/atomicx/README.md

 ## Implementations from Work on progress

+* **`smartSemaphore`**, Used to compliance with RII, once used in the thread context, it takes a semaphore to be initialized and expose the same methods, although it manages the local context, and ones it it gets out of context, due to leaving  {} or a functions, for example the semaphore shared context is released if ever taken during the smartSemaphore instantiated object life cycle.
+The same is available done for `mutex`, called `smartMutex`, follows the same principle.

 * **IMPORTANT**, Introducing Semaphores, `atomicx::semaphore(<How many shared>)`, now you can use methods (`acquire()` or `acquire(timeout)`) and `release()` along with `GetCount`, `GetMaxAcquired`, `GetWaitCount` and static method `GetMax` to return the maximum shared you can use to instantiate.
 Examples for Arduino and PC where also introduced and fully tested.

-* Introducing `atomicx::Timeout`, this will help tracking a timeout over time, using methods `IsTimedOut` and `GetRemaining` and `GetDurationSince`.
-Special use case, if the timeout value is zero, IsTimedOut will always return false.
+* Introducing `atomicx::Timeout`, this will help tracking a timeout over time, using methods `IsTimedout` and `GetRemaining` and `GetDurationSince`.
+Special use case, if the timeout value is zero, IsTimedout will always return false.

 * **IMPORTAT NOTIFICATION** `atomicx::lock` has been renamed to `atomicx::mutex` for consistency, all methods are the same.